matthewfishermv/Statistics-with-R/Hypothesis-Testing/Index.md

 #### Example 1: Infant birth weights

 Suppose you are conducting a study on a population of infants at a particular hospital.
 It was found that the mean birth weight of 150 infants was 3,325 grams with a standard deviation of 395 grams.
 Assume that infant birth weights are normally distributed.
-Formally test at the α=0.05 level of significance whether this mean is significantly less than the mean birth weight suggested by literature on the subject (3,400 grams).
+Formally test at the α = 0.05 level of significance whether this mean is significantly less than the mean birth weight suggested by literature on the subject (3,400 grams).

 **State the hypotheses and significance level**